hypercharge/hypercharge-php/README.md

     // example as pseudocode, replace with your own code...

     // store notification status to your database
-    // Notice: to be 100% reacecondition proof update status to 'payment_approved' has to be done atomically
+    // Notice: to be 100% racecondition proof update status to 'payment_approved' has to be done atomically
     $updatedRows = update_order(array(
       'set'   => array('status'=> 'payment_approved'),
       'where' => array('status'=> 'waiting_for_payment_approval'